benleong94/Sudoku-Solver-Python/MVP/TeamEffortLog.md

 ### Sprint 1 (week 2) :
 * Try to understand what are the goal of the project and try to familize with Jira and Github.
+* Decide which game product we choose for the project.

 ### Sprint 2 (week 3) :
-* Decide which game product we choose for the project.
-Coding for smart game solver.
+* Coding for smart game solver.
+* Coding for an alternate, and faster algorithm to solve the Sudoku grid.

 ### Sprint 3 (week 4):
 * Testing and debugging session.